ColeTownsend/Meeet-Blog/_posts/2014-08-02-weekend-update.md

 - __Ask to Apply__
 - Firing project partners
 - Confirmation modals for hiring and firing
-- direct messages
+- Direct messages
 - New tags
-- links in Activity dropdown
+- Links in activity dropdown

 <h3>More on Direct Messages</h3>
 We've heard your cries for a better messaging system.
 We're working on building a direct messaging interface so you can speak with candidates before you accept their application.
 These will be project specific to help you keep track of who's talking about what.